What is a Thesis in a Research Paper?

 Different Research Paper Thesis Types

-Analytical Thesis
+- Analytical Thesis Statement

 Follow these steps, and you’ll be writing compelling research thesis statements in no time.